 Beer Brewing Process

-After the ingredients are selected, the brewing process begins.
-The process involves several steps, including malting, mashing, boiling, fermentation, and conditioning.
-During the malting process, the barley is soaked in water and then allowed to germinate.
-The germination process produces enzymes that will later be used to convert the starches in the barley into fermentable sugars.
+Once the ingredients are chosen, the true artistry commences.
+A series of steps define the brewing process: malting, mashing, boiling, fermentation, and conditioning.
+During malting, the barley is soaked in water, igniting germination that stimulates the production of enzymes.
+These enzymes will eventually transform the starches in the barley into fermentable sugars.

 Wine Fermentation Process